Select from one of our commonly asked questions below.

 Does the City accept postmark date on tax payments mailed?

 The City does accept postmark.
 After the due date, please contact the Treasurer’s office by phone or email to obtain the correct amount due.

 What happens if I don’t pay my personal property tax?

 If you do not pay personal property taxes, the Treasurer is authorized to seize and sell at public auction the amount of personal property to satisfy the taxes.

 Yes.
 If you do not pay your yearly payment or invoice, the yearly payment or invoice amount will appear on your summer tax bill along with delinquent water/sewer bills and miscellaneous invoices.

 How do I get a dog license?

 Dog licenses are available at City Hall from December 1st through February 28th.
-The cost is $10.00 and a current valid rabies certificate must be presented to purchase a license.
+The cost is $10.00 and a current valid rabies certificate must be presented to purchase a license every year, regardless if the certificate has not expired from the previous year.
 State law requires all dogs four months and older to have a license.
-From March through November dog licenses may be purchased at the County Treasurer's Office in the Old Courthouse in Adrian and from March through October licenses may be purchased at the Raisin Township Office at a cost of $20.00.
+From March through November dog licenses may be purchased at the County Treasurer’s Office in the Old Courthouse in Adrian and from March through October licenses may be purchased at the Raisin Township Office at a cost of $20.00.
 Licenses expire December 31st of each year and need to be renewed every year.